ecole-francaise-nz/website/content/en/school-life/donations.md

 Direct Credit to EFIA bank account `06-0323-0901946-00`.
 Please state your name in the _Particulars_ field, and "Donation" as the reference.

+A receipt will be provided upon receiving the donation, allowing you to apply for a tax credit with the IRD since the school is registered as a charitable trust.

 Thank you so much! 🙏